Here’s our comparison of the top 6 best website builders out there:

 - It offers free hosting and the freedom to make your site look exactly the way you have imagined it.

-- It offers a blog, an online store, photo, video and audio galleries, social media and SEO integration, in-built marketing, statistics, and etc.
+- It offers a blog, an online store, photo, video and audio galleries, social media and SEO integration, built-in marketing, statistics, and etc.

 - Everything is fully and easily customizable, there’s no creative limit here.